 - Post-traumatic arthritis.
 This condition occurs after a previous injury leads to the loss of cartilage in the knee joint.
 Symptoms include joint swelling, pain, and stiffness.
 Doctors believe that this condition takes place after bones and other tissues do not heal in exactly the right places, causing misalignments in the knee.

-How Worker Leg and Knee Injuries Happen
+How Worker Leg & Knee Injuries Happen

 Overuse and repetitive motion injuries take place when workers put too much stress on their knees and legs.
-Some of the most common overuse injuries for workers include shin splints, patellar tendinopathy, iliotibial band syndrome, cartilage disorders, medial plica syndrome, and bursitis.
+Some of the most common overuse conditions for workers include shin splints, patellar tendinopathy, iliotibial band syndrome, cartilage disorders, medial plica syndrome, and bursitis.
 Overuse is often linked to too much flexing or over-flexing of the knee, or too much walking or running on hard surfaces, which can lead to tiny fractures in the shin bones.
-It is vital that overuse injuries are not only treated with care, but that the way they happened is analyzed so that similar injuries do not occur, either with the worker in question or to his or her colleagues.
+It is vital that overuse conditions are not only treated with care, but that the way they happened is analyzed so that similar incidents do not occur, either with the worker in question or to his or her colleagues.

-Preventing Leg and Knee Injuries At Work
+Preventing Incidents At Work

-- If your job involves heavy labor, warmup and stretch before you begin your day.
+- If your job involves heavy labor, warmup, and stretch before you begin your day.

 - Take the time to strengthen your legs – both upper and lower leg exercises build muscles that keep your knee joint secure and in place.